JetBrains/lets-plot-docs/source/python/pages/formats.rst

 Annotating Charts
 -----------------

-In the same way you can use formatting for annotation pies and bar charts, see: :doc:`Annotating Charts</python/pages/annotations>`.
+In the same way you can use formatting for annotation pies and bar charts using the :py:meth:`format() <lets_plot.layer_labels.format>` method, see: :doc:`Annotating Charts</python/pages/annotations>`.

 .. _formats_demo_notebooks: